spkr-adv

 Tone Poets and One-Legged Tarzans

-A tenet of conservatism is that we must all accommodate ourselves to living in the world that exists, not the world we might want to pretend exists, or the world we would like to exist.
+A fundamental tenet of conservatism is that we must accommodate ourselves to the world that exists, not the world we might want to pretend exists, or the world we would like to exist.

 The laws of physics are laws — not theories, not recommendations — and they operate independently of how convenient we may find them.